The Office of Industry Collaboration serves as the portal to CU-Boulder industry opportunities. CU-Boulder Industry Brochure

 use VIVO, a searchable CU-Boulder database - Research and Expertise Across CU-Boulder

-Looking for current or past students to support your business needs?
-Providing opportunities to work with industry while obtaining academic credentials is valuable to both the student and employers.
+Both current students and graduates make great employees for a wide range of jobs.
+CU-Boulder offers a variety of common employment relationships available to your company.
 Student connections can be made through a specific college or the campus wide Career Services office.
 The following links will help.
 Or, call the Office of Industry Collaboration at 303-492-0800 for help in getting to the right group.

 Contract Intern Program (CIP) is a unique way to add CU-Boulder students to your workforce without adding them to your headcount or payroll.
 CU-Boulder's Internship Program provides you with a great pool of intern candidates, then CIP takes care of the payroll administration, workers' compensation, and tax reporting.